 Source of Power:

 Generally the source of power is a battery or a battery bank.
 If the engine is running the source may be the alternator.
-However, it may sometimes be from an converter, or inverter, or from the shore power.
+For larger boats with many electrical devices it may be from an converter, or inverter, or from the shore power.
 Some boats also have an onboard auxiliary generator.
-A buss bar can also be considered the source of power for a circuit.
+A buss bar is considered the source of power for a specific circuit.

 Conductors are generally wire or cable, but there are other conductors such as circuit boards, distribution boards or buss bars.
 The simplest circuit has a positive wire going to the load, and a negative wire coming back.
 However, this would hardly be practical because the power would always be on.
 So there are generally two other devices in a circuit.